fo-dicom/fo-dicom/README.md

 On *Universal Windows Platform*, *Xamarin iOS*, *Xamarin Android* and *Mono* there is only one operational log manager available, namely `MetroLogManager.Instance`.

+#### Cross-platform development

+To facilitate cross-platform development, the core library is strong name signed and denoted *Dicom.Core.dll* on all platforms.
+From an assembly reference point-of-view this convention makes the core assemblies mutually replaceable.
+It is thus possible to develop a Portable Class Library that depends on the PCL *Dicom.Core* assembly, and when the developed Portable Class Library is used in a platform-specific application, the PCL *Dicom.Core* assembly can be replaced with the platform-specific *Dicom.Core* assembly without needing to re-build anything. *fo-dicom.Json* and *fo-dicom.MetroLog* are examples of portable class libraries that depend on the PCL *Dicom.Core.dll*.

+The assembly naming convention is often referred to as the [bait-and-switch trick](http://log.paulbetts.org/the-bait-and-switch-pcl-trick/).
+The *fo-dicom* package supports the *bait-and-switch trick* by automatically selecting the best suited *Dicom.Core* assembly depending on the targeted platform of the development project upon download from NuGet.

 #### Important notice for Universal Windows Platform applications
 The *fo-dicom* class library is not fully Windows Runtime compatible, and therefore cannot be built with the .NET Native tool chain enabled in *Universal Windows Platform* applications.
 Typically, the *Compile with .NET Native tool chain* checkbox is checked in Release mode for UWP applications.
 To enable building the application in Release mode, uncheck this checkbox.

+### Sample applications
+There are a number of simple sample applications that use *fo-dicom* available in separate repository [here](https://github.com/fo-dicom/fo-dicom-samples).
+These also include the samples that were previously included in the *Examples* sub-folder of the VS solutions.

 ### Examples